The deadline for paper and panel proposals has been extended to September 6.

 - Interdisciplinarity and the field of Irish Studies

 All conference presenters and attendees must be current paid members of ACIS.
-Individual or panel abstracts of 300 words will be requested in June 2021.
-Please send any questions to Abby Bender at email@example.com.
+Individual or panel abstracts of 300 words are now being accepted at the link above.
+Please send any questions to Abby Bender at firstname.lastname@example.org.

 Adjunct/Grad Student/Retired Faculty rate – $45